Practicum advisors and mentor teachers

 As mentors, practicum advisors (PAs) and mentor teachers (MTs - formerly referred to as Cooperating Teachers - CTs) have a significant influence on the professional growth of teacher candidates.
 They help teacher candidates to learn how to establish and maintain a caring learning environment that supports all students.

-Resources for Practicum Advisors and Cooperating Teachers
+Resources for Practicum Advisors and Mentor Teachers

 Become a practicum advisor